RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </p>

 <p>
-Under latest, we have a directory for each type of “replaceable” database object.
-By “replaceable” we mean that the object can be updated by simply replacing it by a new version.
+Under latest, we have a directory for each type of "replaceable" database object.
+By "replaceable" we mean that the object can be updated by simply replacing it by a new version.
 The <acronym title="Structured Query Language">SQL</acronym> syntax for these objects starts with <code>create or replace</code>.
 </p>

 <p>